tristancabel/tristancabel.github.io/_posts/2016-04-02-Coursera-SF-crimes.md

 <img src="{{ site.url }}/public/6_crime_vis/category.png" width="1024">

-We can see that the top crime here is **LARCENY/THEFT** by a huge margin so let's focus on it.
+We can see that the top crime here is **LARCENY/THEFT** by a huge margin so let's focus on this category of crimes.

 ### Larceny/Theft crimes